Leroy Sané: Bayern Munich

 On 3 July 2020, Bayern Munich agreed to sign a five-year deal with Sané for an initial €45 million with add-ons rising to a potential €60 million.
 Sané scored on his second Bundesliga debut in an 8–0 win against former club Schalke 04.
 On 3 November 2020, Sané scored his first Champions League goal for Bayern Munich in a 6–2 away win over Red Bull Salzburg in the 2020–21 season.

 In the 2021–22 Champions League season, he scored six goals and provided six assists in ten matches including three goals in two matches against Benfica.
-On 7 September 2022, he scored a goal and had his shot deflected to an own goal in a 2–0 away win against Inter Milan in the first match of the 2022–23 UEFA Champions League.
-On 4 October 2022, he scored a brace in a 5–0 win over Viktoria Plzeň, to reach his 20th goal in the Champions League.
+On 7 September 2022, he scored a goal and had his shot deflected to an own goal in a 2–0 away win against Inter Milan, to be awarded Player of the Match in the first encounter of the 2022–23 UEFA Champions League.
+A month later, on 4 October, he scored a brace in a 5–0 win over Viktoria Plzeň, to reach his 20th goal in the Champions League.

+On 20 September 2023, Sané scored the first goal in a 4–3 victory over Manchester United to be named Man of the Match in the opening fixture of the 2023–24 Champions League campaign, which was also his club's first goal in the competition for the second consecutive season against the same goalkeeper, André Onana, with two different clubs.
+Subsequently, he was named Bayern's Player of the Month for the previous month of August.

+Galatasaray

+In a statement released on 11 June 2025, Süper Lig club Galatasaray announced that they had reached an agreement with Sané, who was set to arrive in Istanbul to sign an official contract.
+The following day, Sané signed a three-year deal with the club.
+It was also confirmed that he would wear the number 10 jersey previously worn by Dries Mertens.
+Later that year, on 24 August, he scored his first goal for the club in a 4–0 away victory over Kayserispor.